 Thoughts such as ‘I can never do anything right!’, ‘I am not good at this’, ‘I will never be able to make it to college’ count as negative self-talk.
 Negative self-talk has many forms.
 It may seem to be a realistic appraisal of a situation but may turn out to be a fear-based fantasy.
 The inner critic’s musings may sound a lot like a friend from your past or a critical parent.
 It can take the typical path of cognitive distortions such as catastrophizing, blaming, etc. Negative self-talk limits your ability to believe in yourself and your abilities and reach your fullest potential.
 Any negative thought can diminish your ability to make positive changes or your confidence.
 So, not only can negative self-talk be stressful, but it can also stunt your success.

-The Negative Effects of Negative Self-Talk
+Effects of Negative Self-Talk

 Negative self-talk is accompanied by anger, fear, guilt, regret, shame, weakened muscles, increased stress levels, change in hormones, digestive or gastrointestinal problems, and other symptoms.
 Those who indulge in negative self-talk are generally less satisfied with life and more depressed.
 On the contrary, when you indulge in positive thoughts, your brain gets flooded with endorphins, which helps you relax, reduce pain, and increase the experience of pleasure.
 Resultantly you feel optimistic, confident and are motivated to achieve your goals.

 Negative self-talk can cause damage in more ways than actual physical damage.
 Large-scale studies suggest that self-blame, rumination, and over-brooding over adverse events increases the risk of mental health issues.
 Too much focus on negative thoughts and emotions decreases your zest and motivation, increasing feelings of helplessness.
 Therefore, this critical inner dialogue has been linked to depression, so it must be fixed.